Universal-Team/db/docs/_3ds/raptor3ds.md

 systems:
 - 3DS
 title: Raptor3DS
-update_notes: <p dir="auto">Raised the quality of the audio along with yet another speed boost.</p>
+update_notes: <p dir="auto">Video scaling if using second screen fixed and game will now check if Raptor directory and setup file exists.
+If it does not will make directory and setup.</p>
-updated: '2022-10-12T14:06:57Z'
+updated: '2022-10-16T17:09:30Z'
-version: 0.6.3
+version: 0.6.4
-version_title: Audio Quality
+version_title: More Small fixes
 ---
 Reversed-engineered source port from Raptor Call Of The Shadows ported to the Nintendo 3DS.